donomii/racketprogs/IMAPbayes/README.md

 ## Use

-   perl autofilter.pl INBOX <password>
+   perl autofilter.pl INBOX

 Autofilter will start reading all your mail, which can take a long time.
 When it finishes, it will start moving your mail out of INBOX and into your mail folders.

 ## Configuring

-Open the file and set the "server" and "user" config options.
+Open the file "config.perl", and set the "server", "user", and password config options.
 You may also have to change the SSL and port settings, depending on your server

 ## Setup mail folders

 If you already have your mail sorted into folders, you don't have to do anything more.
 Otherwise, create some mail folders, and sort your mail into them.